General ALA Store FAQs

 ALA Graphics FAQs

-Effective May 22, 2015, ALA Store is changing warehouses.
+ALA Store has recently changed warehouses.
 What does this mean for me?

-You will need to update the contact information that you have on file for the ALA Store.
-Please note the new shipping address, payment address, fax number, and e-mail address below.
+Please update the contact information that you have on file for the ALA Store.
+Also, please note the new shipping address, payment address, fax number, and e-mail address below.

 Send returns to: